 Inspection Guidance: If TSs address post-accident sampling, then ensure that the licensee’s processes and procedures correctly implement TS requirements.
 If TSs do not address post-accident sampling, refer instead to: “Notice of Availability for

 Referencing in License Amendment Applications Model Safety Evaluation on Technical Specification Improvement to Eliminate Requirements on Post Accident Sampling Systems Using the Consolidated Line Item Improvement Process,” (ADAMS ML003750475).
-If the is using this methodology, then ensure that the program:
+If the licensee is using this methodology, then ensure that the program:

 Maintains contingency plans for obtaining and analyzing highly radioactive samples of containment atmosphere,